francislukose/staruml-gosu/README.md

 * Default constructor is generated.
 * All contained types (_UMLClass_, _UMLInterface_, _UMLEnumeration_) are generated as inner type definition.
 * Documentation property to JavaDoc comment.
+* Enhancement will be generated if a class is `Enhancement`

 ### UMLAttribute